 - You’ll be redirected to a page that gives you the UPC number for the product

-What is a UPC Barcode
+What Is a UPC Barcode?

 UPC numbers help companies sell and distribute their products especially when it comes to eCommerce.
 This can be done in various ways.
 Every retail product in the United States has a UPC.
 It's a barcode with a set of black lines and white spaces.
 It's unique to each product and has a series of numbers underneath.

 Once you scan a UPC using a barcode reader during a point of sale transaction, it will give you information about the individual product.
 That information can tell you all kinds of thing about the product.
 This includes its size, color, style, and more.
 The process to complete a SKU number lookup differs from that of a UPC code lookup.
 The UPC may be used during the process of calculating inventory turnover.

 Difference Between SKU and UPC Number